 TV Review: 'Viva Laughlin'

-Jackman plays vastly more successful rival casino owner Nicky Fontana, a man so wicked he enters singing the Rolling Stones' "Sympathy for the Devil."
+Jackman plays vastly more successful rival casino owner Nicky Fontana, a man so wicked he enters singing the

 It's too bad, too, because if CBS is going to spend so much time patting itself on the back for the show's audacity, it would help if "Viva Laughlin" were actually audacious.

 If I'm being honest, I was pretty tepid on "Viva Blackpool," which felt to me like a warmed over rehash of Dennis Potter's (